Advertisement

 You seem annoyed.

 Look, it’s all well and good being comfort focused, but Mercedes has made the same mistake as so many other carmakers by assuming more must mean better.
 How are you meant to relax into a drive when you’ve got this much info being thrown at you and so many fiddly haptic buttons to interact with it?
-It’s like there’s been no editing, no-one’s asked what can be left out or done without.
+It’s like there’s been no editing, no one’s asked what can be left out or done without.
 Merc certainly isn’t alone in this, but the E-Class’ terrible steering wheel buttons (as fitted to many other Mercs) do make it awkward to operate.

 All of this falls against a backdrop of what’s going on in the car industry right now: supply issues and rising costs are pushing everyone upmarket in search of healthier margins.
 So the E-Class has less room for manoeuvre now and its shortcomings are more obvious than ever.

 Simply being a smaller, cheaper S-Class was enough for the Mk5 and it probably still will be for most buyers of the Mk6.
 But this is likely the last ever combustion-driven E-Class and we’re a little sad it’s not finishing with more of a flourish.
-Maybe the next AMG E63 S will make a better fist of it.

 What’s the cost?

 Too much, arguably.
-Prices start at £55,290 for an entry level E200, and if you want the E300 e - the car that allows you to have your e-cake and (hopefully) not choke on it - you’re in for at least £68,020.
-That big E450 d?
-It starts at £80,640.
-And yes, if you’re thinking these prices seem more S-Class than E-Class, you’re not alone.
+Prices start at £55,120 for an entry-level E200, and if you want the E 300 e – the car that allows you to have your e-cake and (hopefully) not choke on it – you’re in for at least £64,610.
+That big E 450 d?
+It starts at £79,280.
+The E 53 is £90,860.
+Hell of a lot of money.

 Our choice from the range